 - The relationship garnered momentum again in 2007 with the visit of the then Mexican President Felipe Calderon, and a visit by the then President of India Pratibha Patil to Mexico in 2008.
 This established a “Privileged Partnership”.

 - More recently, other visits have also been made at the ministerial levels to Mexico.
 In May 2017, the then MoS for Home Affairs Kiren Rijiju visited that country.

-- The bilateral relationship received a filip when in November 2014, Prime Minister Modi met the President Peña Nieto on the sidelines of G-20 meeting at Brisbane; and also in June 2016 at the sidelines of the UNGA in New York.
+- The bilateral relationship received a boost when in November 2014, Prime Minister Modi met President Peña Nieto on the sidelines of G-20 meeting at Brisbane; and also in June 2016 at the sidelines of the UNGA in New York.

 - The two countries have several bilateral agreements & MOUs, including for Investment Promotion and Protection, Double Taxation Avoidance, Extradition, Administrative Assistance in Customs Matters, Air Services, S & T Co-operation, Space Cooperation, Promotion of Traditional Medicine, Tourism Promotion, Cultural Exchanges, etc.

 - India gives 20 scholarships to Mexico under the ITEC program, and Mexican diplomats are also given training at FSI.